AllThingsSmitty/css-protips/README.md

 ### Equal-Width Table Cells

-Tables can be a pain to work with so try using `table-layout: fixed` to keep cells at equal width:
+Tables can be a pain to work with.
+Try using `table-layout: fixed` to keep cells at equal width:

 ```css
 .calendar {